GoogleChrome/web.dev/src/site/content/en/handbook/quick-start/index.md

 ## Writing

-1. Read the[Content guidelines](/handbook/#content-guidelines) to understand how to create high-quality content.
+1. Read the [Content guidelines](/handbook/#content-guidelines) to understand how to create high-quality content.
 The higher the quality of your content, the less time and energy you'll have to spend incorporating feedback.
 1. **After your content proposal is approved**, create a copy of the [web.dev content template][template] to draft your content.
-1. Self-review your content[web.dev content checklist](/handbook/content-checklist) to find and fix common problems.
+1. Self-review your content with the [web.dev content checklist](/handbook/content-checklist) to find and fix common problems.
 The more of these problems you fix yourself, the faster your review will go.
 1. When your first draft is ready, leave a comment in your GitHub issue and ask for a review.